syncfusion-content/wpf-docs/wpf/Diagram/Printing.md

 Sample Link: WPF Dashboard->SfDiagram->Getting Started->Print.

 ## Skip empty pages
-Sfdiagram provides support to skip the empty pages while navigating through preview and in printed document, thus reduces paper wastage
+Sfdiagram provides support to skip the empty pages while navigating through preview and in printed document, thus reduces paper wastage.

-We have a `GetPrintInfo` virtual method of `PrintingService` used to cancel the empty pages.
-This method will executes for page navigation, printing each diagram pages and changes made in the print preview area.
+The `GetPrintInfo` virtual method of `PrintingService` is used to cancel the empty pages.
+This method will execute for page navigation, printing each diagram pages, and changes made in the print preview area.

 {% tabs %}
 {% highlight c# %}